traction-project/PreRecordedContentAdaptation/README.md

 ## Adding/ modifying the Pre-Recorded Content Adaptation Algorithm

-To be able to add or modify `PadaRule.js`, you need to do the follwoing steps:
+To be able to add or modify `PadaRule.js`, you need to do the following steps:

 1. Install [node.js](http://nodejs.org/).
 2. Checkout the project repository (```git clone https://github.com/traction-project/PreRecordedContentAdaptation.git```).